The top two questions I get from couples are how much coverage do I need and how do I create a wedding day timeline.

 Whenever I am creating a timeline for couples, I start with your ceremony time and work backwards from there.
 Let’s say your ceremony starts at 4:00 PM and you are doing a first look, I always give you a half hour to relax before you say I do.
 Then work back wards from there with all of your family portraits and wedding portraits.
 Leave an hour for your first look and couple portraits.
 30 min. for the final getting ready touches.

 Fast forward to your ceremony and work forward to determine your reception timeline.
 3:00 PM ceremony for 30 minutes.
 You have cocktail hour until 4:45, grand entrance at 5:00 PM.
 Now your DJ will most likely run the reception show, that is what they are there for!
-You can work with them on the exact timeline for your reception, but I have laid out the most common timeline below.
-I ALWAYS leave 30 minutes to go out and snag some sunset couple portraits so you have a variety of photos to choose from the day!
+You can work with them on the exact timeline for your reception, but I have laid out a sample timeline below.

-Here is an example timeline of a wedding I have coming up!
+Here is an example timeline of a wedding timeline:

 If you’re more of a visual person, I talked through the entire process step by step of creating your timeline on my Instagram.
 Check it out here!